valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Title: Old style categories with heavy encapsulation
 Updated 10 Jan 2021 (original from Nov 2020):
 Hunter, Lazy and other users have been working with shortened formats motivated by JSON.
-Originally parentheses were removed perceived as unnecessary.
+Originally parentheses were removed being perceived as unnecessary.
 Early tests suggest it works just as well as proper JSON, bearing in mind the tricks discussed above.
 The author would recommend pursuing variants of this format for a good balance between accurate details and token use.
 Originally people called this pseudo-JSON, but more accurately it is pseudo-prose.
 Token testing shows commas and brackets work as contextual linkers just like in regular grammar.
 ```
 keys: Thea Smith
 [{name:Thea Smith,age:25y/o,♀,BODY:[toned,muscular,athletic],skin:[tanned],HEIGHT:[tall],BREASTS:[medium],HAIR:[Purple,very short,mohawk],EYES:[glowing,blue,heavy eyeliner],PERSONALITY:[calls you shorty,Punk,adventures,kind,rebellious],LIKES:[dancing,music,working out],relationship:{Tess:[little sister],Finn:[little brother],Beth:[Mother,Mom],Bob:[father,Dad]}}].